Diwang2infineon/FFT1024/README.md

 - 64 * 3 = 192 for ptwiddle
 - 320 * 3 = 960 for all the twiddles

-## main.c
+## SoftwareFFT_main.c

-This `main.c` file is built using ADS (AURIX Development Studio) and can be inserted into any example project for building.
+This `SoftwareFFT_main.c` file is built using ADS (AURIX Development Studio) and can be inserted into any example project for building.
 The call to `Ifx_FftF32_radix2` is located in the iLLD's `sysse/math` path.
 The input parameter for this function is a complex array defined as follows:

 ```c
 /* INPUT Data used by the example */